By Todd F. Cope

 “My dear,” Joanne said softly, “Giving birth is only one way to qualify for the title of mother.
 It may be the most common and most direct route, but preparation and training comes from many sources and can be implemented in many different ways.
 I don’t think any of the youth you serve in 4-H or your nieces and nephews would hesitate for one minute to say you qualify for the title of mother.
 Motherhood is loving and serving children.”

-Susan reached for a tissue in her bag to wipe the tear that was running down her cheek and noticed the box of chocolates.
+Susan reached for a tissue in her bag to wipe the tear that was running down her cheek.
+As she pulled out the tissue, the box of chocolates fell from her bag onto her lap.
+Susan picked up the chocolates, and looked at Joanne as if to ask what she should do with them.